moumchen/car_rental_system/README.md

     python db_init.py

 After starting, the program will prompt you to select a language (zh/en/jp) and then enter the main menu.

+## Usage
+1. **Run main.py**: Start the car rental system.
+2. **Select Language**: Choose your preferred language (Chinese, English, or Japanese) as prompted.
+3. **Main Menu**: After entering the main menu, you can choose to register, log in, or exit the system.
+4. **Login**: After logging in, you will enter different menu interfaces based on your user role (administrator or regular user).
+5. **Menu Operations**: Follow the menu prompts to select and perform corresponding functions.

 ## Dependencies
 To ensure the program runs correctly, the following dependencies are required: